brixgomez/Gomez_Finals/README.md

 # Gomez_Finals
 upon using this website first
-  1.The user will add a start and end point
+(make sure your  api key for open weather is working) 1.The user will type the city
-  2.It will Auto matically show the Suggested route Gomez_Finals
+  2.It will Auto matically show the weather and the map(the map is failed to show) Gomez_Finals